GwenaelCaer/1_bgc_argo/README.md

 - Start with the [index.ipynb](.notebooks/index.ipynb) notebook.
 - Notebooks are interactive – feel free to experiment!
 - The project uses non-standard Python packages.
-Make sure to activate the `odatis_bgc_argo` environment each time before launching Jupyter.
+Make sure to activate the `odatis-bgc-argo` environment each time before launching Jupyter.

 ---